harishjk18/harishjk18-github.io/README.md

 - Built a logistic regression model to assign a lead score between 0 and 100 to each of the leads which can be used by the company to target potential leads.
 - A higher score would mean that the lead is hot, i.e. is most likely to convert whereas a lower score would mean that the lead is cold and will mostly not get converted.
 - Our model should be able to adjust to if the company's requirement changes in the future.
+- Model performed well with an ROC curve of 86 and Accuracy of 78 which helps to increase the company's sales by 35%.

 ## [Project 5: Telecom Churn Prediction](https://github.com/harishjk18/telecom-churn)